nrodrigues/dotfiles/README.md

 # dotfiles

-These are my personal dotfiles I use to maintain my Vim installation.
+This repository keeps the dotfiles I use to my terminal looking nice and pretty.
+Mainly these consist of customizations to Vim.

 ## Installation